jaswanthm/jaswanth.xyz/_posts/2021-10-04-what-is-a-hermetic-test.markdown

 ---
 layout: post
-title:  "What is a hermetic test ?"
+title:  "What is a hermetic test ?
+Let's find out!"
 date:   2021-10-04 14:15:43 +1000
 categories: Testing
-img: bg8.jpg
+image: assets/images/1.jpg
 tags: Testing
-excerpt_separator: <!--more-->
+beforetoc: "What is a hermetic test ?
+Let's find out!"
+toc: true

 ---

 ### What is hermetic test ?